Mayday-Robotics/2023-24_Log/README.md

 ## November 27th, 2023:
 ### What we did:
-- Aryaa got all signitures of attendees from the comp on the ranking paper
+- Aryaa got all the signatures of attendees from the comp on the ranking paper
-- Replaced rubber bands on the catapult, most of them broke off
+- Replaced rubber bands on the catapult.
+Most of them broke off

 ## November 29th, 2023:
 ### What we did:
 1. Started a list of stuff we need to do after the comp
   - Replaced extending arms
-  - Replace gears in catapult
+  - Replace gears in the catapult
   - Replace wheels with small omni wheels
   - Clean up space and label everything

 ## November 30th, 2023:
 ### What we did:
-1. Finished the list of stuff we need to do to robot after the comp
+1. Finished the list of stuff we need to do to the robot after the comp
   - Move stuff from storage
   - Organize parts
-  - Create excel sheet for things we need to buy and budget
+  - Create Excel sheet for things we need to buy and budget
   - Make space for new parts